kevinolega/callcentertrainingtips/_posts/2020-06-05-toxic-mindset.md

 I didn't realize that I was the problem.

-I never approached the teacher to ask for help, guidance or advice on what to do.
+I never approached the teacher to ask for help, guidance, or advice on what to do.

 I kept telling myself that it's the teacher's job to teach the student.